wastingnotime/blog/content/sagas/game-hub/the-first-breath/the-first-steps.md

 ---
 title: "The First Steps"
 type: "episode"
 saga: "Game Hub"
 arc: "The First Breath"
 studio: "WastingNoTime Studio"
 number: 1
 date: "2025-10-31"
 summary: "Every creation starts with a breath.
 This episode shares how WastingNoTime came to life through curiosity, challenge, and a bit of rebellion — choosing to build a Game Hub as a living lab for ideas and code."
 tags:
+# Domain
 - game-hub
-- saga
+- trivia-duel
+# Technology
 - golang
 - backend
 - cloud-architecture
+# Topic
+- saga
+- exploration
+# Process / Meta
 - storytelling
-- exploration
-- trivia-duel
 ---

 ### The First Steps